vishakahegde/vishakahegde/README.md

 ### Hey peeps!👋

 A non-IT HR Generalist turned Full Stack Developer at Codaisseur Academy.
-Currently on a lookout for a opportunity to learn and grow as a developer.
+Eagerly looking forward to working in a new and evolving environment with constant learning.

 You can find me here 📫 - [LinkedIn](https://www.linkedin.com/in/vishaka-hegde/)